acmsigsoft/EmpiricalStandards/docs/QuantitativeSimulation.md

 <intro>

-- [ ] justifies that simulation is a suitable method for investigating the problem at hand.
+- [ ] justifies that simulation is a suitable method for investigating the problem (or research question, etc.)

 <method>

-- [ ] describes the simulation model (conceptual, implementation, or hybrid abstraction levels), including input parameters and response variables.
+- [ ] describes the simulation model (conceptual, implementation, or hybrid abstraction levels), including input parameters and response variables
-- [ ] describes the underlying simulation approach (discrete-event simulation, system dynamics, agent-based simulation, or others<sup>[1](#myfootnote1)</sup>).
+- [ ] describes the underlying simulation approach<sup>[1](#myfootnote1)</sup>)
-- [ ] describes simulation packages or tools used to develop and run the simulation model, as well as their associated versions, and computational environment.
+- [ ] describes simulation packages or tools used to develop and run the simulation model, including version numbers, and computational environments
-- [ ] describes the data used for model calibration, the calibration procedures, and contextual information.
+- [ ] describes the data used for model calibration, the calibration procedures, and contextual information
-- [ ] describes how the simulation model was verified and validated at different abstraction levels<sup>[2](#myfootnote2)</sup>.
+- [ ] describes how the simulation model was verified and validated at different abstraction levels<sup>[2](#myfootnote2)</sup>
-- [ ] describes the study protocol, including independent variables, scenarios, number of runs per scenario (in case of using stochastic simulation), and steady-state or terminating conditions.
+- [ ] describes the study protocol, including independent variables, scenarios, number of runs per scenario (in case of using stochastic simulation), and steady-state or terminating conditions
-- [ ] analyzes validity threats<sup>[3](#myfootnote3)</sup> considering the supporting data and the simulation model.
+- [ ] analyzes validity threats considering the supporting data and the simulation model<sup>[3](#myfootnote3)</sup>
-- [ ] clearly explicates the assumptions in the simulation model.
+- [ ] clearly explicates the assumptions of the simulation model

 <results>